John Stroger: Early political career

-Board president
+In 1970, Stroger was elected to the Cook County Board of Commissioners as one of several members representing Chicago. (at the time, ten members were elected to represent Chicago at-large, while another seven members were elected to represent suburban Cook County at-large).

+In his time on the county board, Stroger spent time as a chair of every major committee (including finance, health, building and zoning).
+He sponsored legislation on the committee aimed at assisting minority- and female-owned businesses.

+In 1980, Stroger unsuccessfully ran for the Democratic nomination in Illinois's 1st congressional district against incumbent Bennett Stewart.
+Both lost to Harold Washington.

+Stroger served as president of the National Association of Counties from 1992 through 1993.

+County presidency and additional terms on the county board

+In 1994, Stroger was both elected county board president while also winning re-election to the board.
+He would hold both positions simultaneously until 2006.
+The 1994 election was the first in which board members were elected to represent single-member districts, and Stroger was elected to represent the 4th district.

-Stroger completed much of what he set out to do as board president including balancing the county's $2.9 billion budget.
+As president, ultimately Stroger completed much of what he set out to do when he campaigned in 1994.
+This included balancing the county's $2.9 billion budget.
 He also instituted a Juvenile Drug Court, appointed a Commission on Women's Issues and opened a new AIDS treatment and research facility.
 Stroger served on the Chicago Metropolitan Healthcare Council and the board of South Shore Hospital.
-The new Cook County Hospital was renamed the John H. Stroger Jr. Cook County Hospital after Stroger while he was serving as County Board President.
-Stroger was a past president of the National Association of Counties and was appointed by former President Bill Clinton as a member of the Advisory Committee On Intergovernmental Relations.
+The new Cook County Hospital was renamed the John H. Stroger Jr. Cook County Hospital after Stroger while he was serving as county board president.

+In the 1990s, he was appointed by U.S. President Bill Clinton to serve as a member of the U.S. Advisory Commission on Intergovernmental Relations.